danieldulaney/portable-shortcuts-rs/README.md

 ## Why does this exist?

-Sometimes, you have to do development work on a managed enterprise environment.
+Sometimes, you have to do development work on multiple machines without admin access.
 One method is to install your environment onto a USB drive, then run the programs off of it.
 However, on different computers, Windows can assign different drive letters to a USB drive based on how many drive letters the system already has